Linked list: Algorithms

 This function inserts a value "newVal" before a given node "node" in O(1) time.
-We create a new node between "node" and the next node, and then put the value of "node" into that new node, and put "newVal" in "node".
+A new node has been created between "node" and the next node, then puts the value of "node" into that new node, and puts "newVal" in "node".
 Thus, a singly linked circularly linked list with only a firstNode variable can both insert to the front and back in O(1) time.